junxit/us-congress-bills-110/metadata.md

 - 2007-02-14 — Introduced in House
 - 2007-02-14 — Introduced in House
 - 2007-02-14 — Referred to the House Committee on Education and Labor.
+- 2007-06-05 — Referred to the Subcommittee on Higher Education, Lifelong Learning, and Competitiveness.
+- 2007-06-06 — Considered under suspension of the rules. (consideration: CR H6015-6018)
+- 2007-06-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1051.
+- 2007-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-06 — Mr. Holt moved to suspend the rules and pass the bill, as amended.
+- 2007-06-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6015-6016)
+- 2007-06-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6015-6016)